University of Newcastle Students' Association: Founding of Central Coast Campus Union Ltd. (Yourimbah)

-Interest in forming a local student union for the Central Coast began from 1989 at the time the University's Ourimbah Campus was beginning to develop and expand.
+Interest in forming a local student union for the Central Coast began from 1989 at the time the university's Ourimbah Campus was beginning to develop and expand.
 A local Central Coast student body was soon formed and their aim was to become a financially independent recognised student body by the university.
 Following lobbying by the group, by 1993 the University Council voted to recognise the student body and provide funding from the General Service Fees of Central Coast students.
 From this, the Central Coast Campus Union (CCCU) was to be based on a guild structure providing both student representation and operating commercial services in contrast the split structure of multiple student organisations on the Newcastle campus.

 In 2002, the organisation was registered as an Australian Company Limited by Guarantee under the name Central Coast Campus Union Ltd. (CCCUL).
 By the end of 2003, its Board had voted to change the trading name to Campus Central - Ourimbah.

 Campus Central - Ourimbah did not receive any funding from the university in 2013 during a brief dispute with the company over the ownership and delivery of commercial services on the campus, but the relationship improved in following years.
 In early 2015, the company again re-branded itself under the name Yourimbah.
 The company maintained a strong relationship with NUSA and NUPSA to support university-wide student representation and the delivery activities and events.

 Merger

 In 2016 the NUSA Council adopted a four year strategic plan to expand services and reform its governance and representative structure.
 As part of this, NUSA initiated discussions with NUPSA and Yourimbah on combining the three existing student organisations into a single, whole of institution student union for UON.
 These discussions culminated in the signing of a memorandum of understanding in 2019 between NUSA, NUPSA and Yourimbah for the merger of the three separate organisations to form the University of Newcastle Students' Association (UNSA).

-The University of Newcastle Students' Association Ltd. was registered as an Australian Public Company, Limited By Guarantee on 27 May 2020.
-From 30 June 2020, NUSA will cease most operations as an incorporated association alongside NUPSA and Yourimbah pending wind up and deregistration as individual legal entities.
-On 1 July 2020, the University of Newcastle Students' Association (UNSA) will commence operating in place of the three separate student associations.
+University of Newcastle Students' Association Ltd. was registered as an Australian Public Company, Limited By Guarantee on 27 May 2020.
+From 30 June 2020, NUSA ceased most operations as an incorporated association alongside NUPSA and Yourimbah pending wind up and deregistration as individual legal entities.
+On 1 July 2020, UNSA commenced operating in place of the three separate student associations and began providing the services previously delivered by NUSA, NUPSA and Yourimbah.